jdbpt/mod_3_words_to_songs/README.md

         - Caffiene Code Jun 2, 2022 [How To Make Youtube Clone Using ReactJS & Youtube Api | Youtube Clone React JS](https://www.youtube.com/watch?v=XWePdlCGTno)
 - Thanks to [Per Scholas](https://perscholas.org/) for the WISE program!

+## Known Errors

+- Some times issues loading the GameSpace, if this occurs Return to Settings button, or go Home then back to Game Setup to continue with play
+    - However, this error may have related to having a duplicate Footer that has sense been deleted

+## Fixed Errors

+- Fixed: Background Music has been changed to BACKGROUND MUSIC for Nav consistency